FUComplete/Patch/README.md

 Drag and drop your ISO of P2G onto the `FUComplete` app.
 It'll start the patching process.

-You'll be asked which langauge you want the patch in, `EN` (English) or `JP` (Japanese).
-After that it will ask if you would like to install optional patches, answer Y or N if you want to apply them or not.
+You'll be asked which langauge you want the patch in, `EN` (English) or `JP` (Japanese).</br>After that it will ask if you would like to install optional patches, answer Y or N if you want to apply them or not.

 After that is done the next steps depend on if you selected English or Japanese.